rockcs1992/React-Flux-Example/README.md

 # React-Flux-Example
-A simple example for learning React with Flux
+A simple message board example for learning React with Flux
+# How to use
+1. Clone this repo, and cd to this directory
+2. npm install
+3. npm run start